 A Separation Agreement is a good idea, regardless of how contentious a separation or divorce may be, as oral promises between spouses are not enforceable in North Carolina.
-Separation Agreements are powerful documents in that they may resolve all outstanding divorce-related issues besides the actual divorce, including property division and the distribution of assets, alimony and spousal support, child custody, and child support.
+Separation Agreements are powerful documents in that they may resolve all outstanding divorce-related issues besides the actual divorce, including property division and the distribution of assets/liabilities, alimony and spousal support, child custody, and child support.
 Drafting a thorough Separation Agreement can save you and your spouse a good deal of money, time, stress, and energy versus handling these matters in a courtroom.
 Further, by negotiating a Separation Agreement, you have the power to control the terms of the agreement, rather than relying a judge's discretion to dictate the resolution of the issues related to your separation and divorce.

 1914 J N Pease Pl